Grantee Presentations and Papers

 In this interactive conservation, we bring together a panel of SEL experts, current EIR grantees who are leading innovation in the SEL domain, and attendees to explore existing SEL theoretical frameworks and whether they provide the flexibility necessary to contextualize SEL interventions and programs so researchers and practitioners can equitably assess what works for whom, why, and in what context in education.
 By engaging in a peer discussion about how SEL-related theories connect with SEL practices, attendees will share the role of theory in their work, learn about the challenges their counterparts face when determining how practitioners utilize SEL theoretical frameworks in their practice, and deepen their understanding of how to leverage theory in practice to improve implementation strategies and measurement tools in the field.

 In this webinar, Jessica Ch’ng, U.S. Department of Education’s Office of Education Technology Fellow, presents an overview of the open licensing requirement that applies to all EIR grants made since 2017.
 The overview is followed by a Q&A with EIR Program Officers and Ms. Ch’ng.
-This webinar is designed to help grantees:- understand the open licensing rule
+This webinar is designed to help grantees:

 This FAQ document covers questions related to all three of the EIR competitions and also includes general EIR program information.
 Please note that the Department may post additional FAQs at a later date.
 MS Word (59 KB).